Applied Behavior Analysis (ABA)

 3 Credits

-This is a graduate course that will develop student’s basic knowledge about behavioral assessment methods and intervention selection in the field of applied behavior analysis.
+This is a graduate course that will develop student’s basic knowledge about behavioral assessment methods and intervention selection in the field of Applied Behavior Analysis.
 This course will review some of the basic assumptions and characteristics that define the field.
 The material covered in this course will prepare students working in the field of behavior analysis/related field and for board certification in Applied Behavior Analysis.
 Course content supports the social work value of social justice to provide professional services to all individuals requiring behavioral interventions.

 ABA 5748 - Behavior Change and Process